vijendra1125/Custom-Mask-RCNN-Using-Tensorfow-Object-Detection-API/README.md

 ## Steps

 #### Create folders
-Create the folders following the structure given above (You could use a different name for any of the folders except xmls and masks, if you are changing these two names then you will have to make respective chnages in extra/create_mask_rcnn_tf_record.py
+Create the folders following the structure given above (You could use a different name for any of the folders except xmls and masks, if you are changing these two names then you will have to make respective changes in extra/create_mask_rcnn_tf_record.py

 #### Prepare train and test images